 But it’s by no means doom-and-gloom!
 While there are still many places not appropriate for laptop working, there’s an increasing number of establishments who are embracing this new type of customer.
 It’s not uncommon for their food and coffee prices to be very slightly higher than others; but this is a small price to pay to be able to work in a focussed, un-distracted and guilt-free way – while not worrying about WiFi dropouts or low battery alerts.

-With all the above key points in mind, and with Dinghy being a remote company, thus having each personally spent a considerable amount of time working from public spaces – we have compiled a list of the best places to work with a laptop in London in 2019.
+With all the above key points in mind, and with Dinghy being a remote company, thus having each personally spent a considerable amount of time working from public spaces – we have compiled a list of the best places for a freelancer to work in London in 2019.
+Looking for laptop cafes in London?
+Coffee shops near Euston Station?
+Or the best cafes in Soho?
+Whatever you’re trying to find, we’ve got you covered.

 What Are You Looking For?